 Eva Nisa is currently a lecturer at the Victoria University of Wellington, New Zealand.
 Previously a post-doc fellow in the ERC Project Problematizing ‘Muslim Marriages’, she is still an active member of the team and an affiliated researcher.

 Nisa received her Ph.D. from the Department of Anthropology, Australian National University in 2013.
 She completed her Master’s degree at the University of Leiden (the Netherlands) with a major in Islamic Studies.
-Previously, she had completed her Bachelor’s degree majoring in Islamic studies, at the Faculty of Theology, Al-Azhar University (Egypt).
+Previously, she completed her Bachelor’s degree in Islamic studies at the Faculty of Theology, Al-Azhar University (Egypt).

-Nisa, Eva, ‘The Shari’a Compliancy Craze: Changes in Matchmaking Trends among Malaysian Muslims’, presentation at University of Otago, Dunedin, August 19, 2016.
+Nisa, Eva.
+The Shari’a Compliancy Craze: Changes in Matchmaking Trends among Malaysian Muslims, presentation University of Otago, Dunedin, New Zealand, 19 August 2016.

-Nisa, Eva F., ‘The Bureaucratisation of Muslim Marriage in Indonesia’, presentation at the EuroSEAS Conference, University of Vienna, Austria, August 10-14th, 2015.
+Nisa, Eva.
+The Bureaucratisation of Muslim Marriage in Indonesia, presentation EuroSEAS Conference, University of Vienna, Austria, 10-14 August 2015.